-38.1 The Law - Some forms of bullying are illegal and should be reported to the police.
+38.1 The Law (Bullying at school: The law - GOV.UK (www.gov.uk)) - Some forms of bullying are illegal and should be reported to the police.

 These include:

 - violence or assault

 - theft

 - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages.

-- hate crimes.
+- hate crimes